 Peripheral Neuropathy Secondary to Diabetes Mellitus Type 2

-There are multiple medical conditions that a veteran can develop as a result of their service-connected diabetes mellitus type 2.
+There are multiple medical conditions that a veteran may develop as a result of service-connected diabetes mellitus type 2.
 One of the most common conditions secondary to diabetes is peripheral neuropathy.
 Peripheral neuropathy impacts a veteran’s peripheral nerves and can cause numbness, weakness, and tingling in the upper and lower extremities, usually in the feet and hands.
-Veterans can be secondary service-connected for peripheral neuropathy as a result of their already service-connected diabetes.

-Other conditions that commonly secondary service-connected to diabetes are diabetic retinopathy, erectile dysfunction, and kidney disease.
+Service-connected diabetes may also lead to conditions such as diabetic retinopathy, erectile dysfunction, or kidney disease.
 Veterans can receive secondary service connection for these conditions as well.

 Radiculopathy Secondary to Back Disabilities